MrEricSir/RandomNightLight/README.md

 The Arduino Uno can light from zero to six lights using this program, though in practice it's overkill if you have fewer than two lights.

-In general, you should just be able to modify the user settings at the top of lights.c.
+In general, you should just be able to modify the user settings at the top of lights.ino.
 I'll leave wiring the lights up to you.